 An individual’s personality can be assessed in limitless ways as it tends to unfold many dimensions said to be relative to the situation and the surrounding.
 Another type of personality testing method is using the peer report studies in which the reports provided by the peers offer a valuable insight into the character of the individual being assessed.

 ► Projective Tests

-The term ‘personality’ comes in common usage and for this reason the significance of the test that evaluates the personality of a person is often taken for granted.
+The term ‘personality’ comes in common usage, and for this reason, the significance of the test that evaluates the personality of a person is often taken for granted.
 It is commonplace to judge someone as an introvert, extrovert, emotional, rational or realistic based upon whims and perceptions.
-However, the true personality of a person cannot be assessed...
+However, the real personality of a person may not be assessed.

 One way of assessing the personality is by taking or conducting personality test.
-As you have learned above, there are various types of personality tests that are now being used by psychologists to assess the personality, a complex entity, of an individual.
+As you have learned above, various types of personality tests are now being used by psychologists to determine the personality, a complex entity, of an individual.
 There is no single prescribed method of doing that just as you cannot label the personality of an individual with a single word.

 Being a subject to the personality testing is an entirely different game.
 There are two opinions in this regard.
 Some experts say that there is no need for personality testing practice.
 However, a majority feels that an exercise helps the subjects to be well acquainted with the test structures and questions which you may face during the testing process.
 I like to go with the opinion of majority.